-Slack is still down and it’s past 5 o’clock, so go home
+Slack is still down and it’s past 5 o’clock, so go home (Update: It’s back)

 In their first Russia hearing, tech giants try to placate Congress (with mixed results)

-Note: Update: Slack is back, for me at least, returning shortly after I posted this.
-It’s too late, though: everyone already left.